The Devil’s Hand / Devil’s Doll / Live to Love / The Naked Goddess (1959/1961) -**

 I’ve remarked before that it wasn’t until the 1960’s that Satanic cults and devil worship became an accepted topic for horror films.
 That decade saw an explosion of Satanically-themed movies, ranging from prestigious big-studio fare like Rosemary’s Baby all the way down to cheap-jack phony Mondo documentaries about the modern practice of witchcraft.
 But the movie we’re talking about right now might be situated at an even lower stratum than that.
 With The Devil’s Hand, which appears to have been shot between 1958 and 1959 but did not see release until two years later, we can see just what an inauspicious start the US contribution to the great international Satan-boom of the 60’s got off to.

 It all begins with a recurring dream.
 (Well, really I suppose it begins with some seriously out-of-place surf rock on the soundtrack, but you know what I mean, right?)
-Each night, professional time-killer Rick Turner (Robert Alda, of Lisa and the Devil and The Beast with Five Fingers) dreams of a beautiful woman (Linda Christian, from Slaves of Babylon) whom he has never seen anywhere but in his dreams, dancing on thin air during a nocturnal thunderstorm.
+Each night, professional time-killer Rick Turner (Robert Alda, of The House of Exorcism and The Beast with Five Fingers) dreams of a beautiful woman (Linda Christian, from Slaves of Babylon) whom he has never seen anywhere but in his dreams, dancing on thin air during a nocturnal thunderstorm.
 The movie is a little unclear on this point, but it seems that Turner’s dreams have something to do with his persistent reluctance to tie the knot with his financee, Donna Trent (Ariadna Welter, from The Vampire and The Brainiac).
 Whether that’s true or not, a discovery related to these nightly visions is about to destroy the couple’s relationship completely.
 One night, a sleepless Turner goes for a walk, and winds up standing before the window of a small shop downtown.
 The primary merchandise in this shop is what looks to be a collection of handmade dolls, and among those on display in the window is one which looks exactly like Turner’s dream-woman.
 The next day, he takes Donna to see the curious shop, and the two of them are awed to discover a second doll which bears an uncanny resemblance to Donna.
 Stranger still, Francis Lamont, the proprietor of the shop (Neil Hamilton, of The Cat Creeps and Terror Aboard), calls Turner by name, and seems to be under the impression that Rick himself commissioned the doll in the image of the mystery woman, whom Lamont identifies as one Bianca Milan.
 Bianca, meanwhile, is evidently the one who ordered the doll in Donna’s image.
 Rick doesn’t know what to make of any of it, but he thinks he knows how to find the answers he seeks.
 Since the Bianca doll has already been paid for, Turner takes it with him to the address where Lamont said Miss Milan lived.

 As you probably already suspect, Bianca Milan is a witch.
 Not only that, she is a worshipper of Gamba, “Great Devil-God of Evil!”
 (Bianca always says it with an exclamation point, even in the middle of a sentence), and the head of her coven of fellow devotees is none other than Francis Lamont.
 Bianca must have seen Rick on the street somewhere, because she’s got a doll of her own that looks just like him, which she uses to focus her concentration whenever she mentally projects herself into his subconscious.
 Her aim, naturally, is to win Rick away from Donna, and she is more than willing to use any sorcerous means at her disposal to do it.
 Truth be told, though, just putting herself into his dreams seems to have been enough.
 By the end of the scene, Rick is rolling around on the floor with her, proclaiming his love and vowing to renounce virtue and join with her in the veneration of evil.